Lattay/texspell/README.md

 # Disclaimer

+This is still a work in progress and it have some bugs.
+If you know how to fix one of them tell me !

 For now everything is quite slow !
 I think it is mostly because languagetool is but I do not exclude my own code from the problem yet.
 You will see that it takes several seconds before the errors updated after you launched a check and that